Srini-Yerragolla/Srini-Yerragolla.github.io/README.md

-# Srini-Yerragolla.github.io
+# srini.github.io
-Interactive Visualization for the 1854 Cholera Epidemic
+This was my first project for my H517 Data Visualization class at IUPUI.
+Please see the visualization here: https://github.com/Srini-Yerragolla/srini.github.io